All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 A full day to the wonderful city of Bruges, a beautifully preserved canalside, medieval gem.
-Most visitors only see the picture postcard views, which are wonderful, but the city contains some wonderful art treasures in its Groeinge Museum and Sint Janshospital, both of which we will visit today.
+Most visitors only see the picture postcard views, which are wonderful, but the city contains some wonderful art treasures in its Groeninge Museum and Sint Janshospital, both of which we will visit today.
 We will also take in the Grote Markt, Town Hall, Basilica of the Holy Blood and the Onze Lieuv Vrou to see the tombs of Charles the Bold and his daughter Mary.
 Evening free.

 Day 3: Ghent